 UT Prosim, that I may serve.

-Celebrating 134 years of excellence in girls' education, Wenona is a non-denominational day and boarding school in North Sydney.
+Celebrating 135 years of excellence in girls' education, Wenona is an independent day and boarding school in North Sydney.
 Wenona continues to embrace change to make the most of technology and other opportunities.

 A non-selective school, Wenona has a well-earned reputation for outstanding and impressive academic results.
 Our students benefit from small class sizes, professional and engaging teaching and learning across a broad range of subjects, innovative programs and effective use of technology.

 We are proud of our caring community and academic peer culture, where successes are celebrated.

 Girls enjoy the use of our Evening Study Centre, professional counselling and careers advice, enrichment, extension and support.

 Our broad co-curricular program, which includes performing arts, creative arts, debating, cadets and many sports, extends the academic curriculum, providing experiences in leadership, cooperative teamwork and sportsmanship.

 We respond to girls’ age-appropriate learning needs by providing distinct Junior School, Middle School, Upper School and Senior College structure and activities.

 We value individuality and the development of self-efficacy and optimism.
 A range of challenging activities help develop a love of learning, encourage risk-taking and foster confidence and independence.